DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Compiler

-\textbf{Pattern-aware Loop Rewriting. } For a pattern graph $p$, if a {\em subgraph $p'$ is symmetric}, we can still remove the redundant enumeration due to $p'$, while preserving the same enumeration for $p$ as no symmetry breaking.
+For a pattern graph $p$, if a subgraph $p'$ is symmetric, we can remove the redundant enumeration within $p'$, while preserving the same enumeration for $p$ as no symmetry breaking.
 The key idea is to only enumerate the subgraphs that match $p'$ once by enforcing restrictions and {\em compensate} the skipped computations for $p$.
-Figure~\ref{fig:loop_rewriting_example} shows an example, where $p$ contains $p'$, a triangle, which is symmetric, we can first enumerate the subgraphs matching the triangle once but compensate the computation to extend matched triangles to embeddings of $p$ for {\em six} times---the multiplicity of triangle pattern.
+Figure~\ref{fig:ast_example} (c) shows an example, where $p$ contains $p'$, a triangle, which is symmetric, we can first enumerate the subgraphs matching the triangle once but compensate the computation to extend matched triangles to embeddings of $p$ for {\em six} times---the multiplicity of triangle pattern.

 Since pattern enumeration is expressed as nested loops, this optimization is essentially {\em pattern-aware loop rewriting (PLR)}.
-Figure~\ref{fig:loop_rewriting_example} shows the transformation based on the example, the extension of triangles matched in the first three loops are expressed as an AST subtree.
+Figure~\ref{fig:ast_example} (c) shows the transformation based on the example, the extension of triangles matched in the first three loops are expressed as an AST subtree.
 With restrictions, $v_1<v_0$ and $v_2<v_1$, the AST subtree is immediately scheduled five additional times for equivalent triangles eliminated by the restrictions.
 Compared to codes without symmetry breaking, PLR improves performance for two reasons: 1) eliminate redundant enumeration for $p'$; and more interestingly, 2) increase the opportunity of CSE when multiple iterations are scheduled together in the compensation.
-We can see 2) from Figure~\ref{fig:loop_rewriting_example}, when the \texttt{AST-SUBTREE} are grouped together, the paired intersections only need to perform once.
+We can see 2) from Figure~\ref{fig:ast_example} (c), when the \texttt{AST-SUBTREE} are grouped together, the paired intersections only need to perform once.